Btallan/CA---T3A2-A---Full-Stack-App-Part-A-/README.md

    [React.js ref](https://codeinstitute.net/global/blog/what-is-react-js/)

 2. Ruby on Rails <br>
-   Rails is a development tool which gives web developers a framework, providing structure for all the code they write.
-The Rails framework helps developers to build websites and applications, because it abstracts and simplifies common repetitive tasks.<br>
+   Rails is a development tool which gives web developers a framework, providing structure for all the code they write, by means of Models, Views and controller, which are also known as an MVC archectirue.
+Rails helps developers build websites and applications, due to it abstracting and simplifing common repetitive tasks.<br>
    [Ruby on Rails ref](https://bitzesty.com/2014/03/03/ruby-on-rails-what-it-is-and-why-we-use-it-for-web-applications/)
 3. Express.js
    Express is a node js web application framework that provides broad features for building web and mobile applications.
 It is used to build a single page, multipage, and hybrid web application.
 It's a layer built on the top of the Node js that helps manage servers and routes. <br>
    [Express.js ref](https://www.simplilearn.com/tutorials/nodejs-tutorial/what-is-express-js)
 4. SQL <br>
    Structured Query Language (SQL) is a standardised programming language that is used to manage relational databases and perform various operations on the data in them.
-Further used for modifying database table and index structures, adding, updating and deleting rows of data and retrieving subsets of information from within RDM systems. <br>
+It is further used for modifying database tables and index structures by; adding, updating and deleting rows of data and retrieving subsets of information from within RDM systems. <br>
    [SQL ref](https://www.techtarget.com/searchdatamanagement/definition/SQL)
 5. Netlify <br>
    Netlify is a web hosting infrastructure and automation technology service that is used to quickly deploy apps and web-services. <br>